The page covers:

 The section of the church inside the circular building was largely modified in the XVIIth century because its original floor was below the level of the street owing to the accumulation of earth/materials: for this reason the entrance from the Forum was raised by some twenty feet.
 In 1879 this section of the church was separated from the rest and it became part of the archaeological site; the entrance returned to its original location.
 The lock on the bronze doors is still working.

 You may wish to see the building as it appeared in a 1588 Guide to Rome.

-Lower part of the circular building: (left) XIIIth century altar with fresco attributed to Jacopo Torriti; (centre/right) XIIIth century frescoes
+Lower part of the circular building: (left) XIIIth century altar with fresco attributed to Jacopo Torriti who is best known for his mosaics; (centre/right) XIIIth century frescoes

 The access to the circular building from the Forum was closed for many years because of concerns about its stability.
 In 2015, after a long restoration, it housed an exhibition of the statues of Fonte di Giuturna.
 It was at last possible to see some of the decoration of the circular building prior to the changes made in the XVIIth century which turned it into a crypt.